DallasMuseumArt/OctoberFriends/README.md

 # Installation

+* Install the Rainlab "User" Plugin
+* Enable the "Friends" Plugin

+## Wordpress Migrations

+If you are migrating from a wordpress installation of friends you will also need to provide database configuration in order to migrate your data

 * Download and complete the installation for October CMS (http://octobercms.com)
 * Extract this repository into plugins/dma/friends
 * In plugins/dma/friends folder run `composer install`.